-&lt;sup>43 This is the most important assumption here.
-The assumption of constant margins is consistent with loglinear demand in a Cournot model.
-More generally, in a Cournot model the pass-through rate is equal to N/(N-I+(slope of industry marginal revenue curve+slope of demand curve)), where N is the number of firms in the industry.
-(This is a simple generalization of the monopoly analysis in Bulow and Pfleiderer (1993).)
-That is, for linear demand, where the marginal revenue curve is twice as steep as the demand curve, the pass-through rate is less than 100 percent, while for constant-elasticity demand the pass-through rate is more than 100 profits would decline by about \$1 billion per year while the Bill would raise about \$13 billion per year.
+The central trade-off was the companies accepting an increase in cigarette taxes in return for liability protections.
+Given standard industry demand elasticity estimates of -.4 and a current retail price of approximately \$2 per pack, a 62 cent tax would reduce sales by about 12 percent.
+Assuming that average profit margins remain at about 33 cents per pack, 44 pre-tax profits would decline by about \$1 billion per year while the Bill would raise about \$13 billion per year.
 This leverage was the primary driver behind the Resolution.
 Effectively, the Resolution created a collusive agreement between the companies.
-By agreeing that each of them would pay a per-pack tax, the companies would push the price of cigarettes closer to the monopoly level, enabling them to pay the states and the attorneys about twice as much as their annual pre-tax profits without being badly damaged.
+By agreeing with the attorneys general that each of them would pay a perpack tax, the companies would push the price of cigarettes closer to the monopoly level, enabling them to pay the states and the attorneys about twice as much as their annual pre-tax profits without being badly damaged.
 The fact that the proceeds of the companies' agreement were to be used to buy legal protections does not in any way alter the collusive nature of the arrangement.